JabRef/user-documentation/en/DatabaseProperties.md

 # Database properties window

-Each database can have specific properties that can be modified through **File -&gt; Database properties**) or by right clicking on the tab of the database and choosing "Database properties".
+Each database can have specific properties that can be modified through **File → Database properties**) or by right clicking on the tab of the database and choosing "Database properties".
-These specific properties override the generic properties defined in **Options -&gt; Preferences**.
+These specific properties override the generic properties defined in **Options → Preferences**.

 ![Screenshot for Database Properties](./images/DatabaseProperties.png)